carvel-dev/carvel/site/content/blog/incorporating-external-resources-in-kapp.md

     kind: K8sRequiredLabels           #This is provided in the ConstraintTemplate CR
 ```

 Now you can deploy gatekeeper along with the Constraint CRs without having to wait for the CRDs manually.
 Note that you would need to add a few change rules so that the Constraints are deployed after the gatekeeper controller pods are in ready state.
-Refer to this [gist](https://gist.github.com/praveenrewar/a97820ecef7a79ef13b2f7125421c723) for reference.
+The updated yaml for the complete deployment of gatekeeper and Constraints can be found [here](https://gist.github.com/praveenrewar/a97820ecef7a79ef13b2f7125421c723).

 ## Join us on Slack and GitHub